Palestinian Islamic Jihad: History and background

 On 20 February 2003, University of South Florida computer engineering professor Sami Al-Arian was arrested after being indicted on a terrorism-related charge.
 U.S. Attorney General John Ashcroft alleged at a press conference that Al-Arian was the North American head of the Palestinian Islamic Jihad.
 On 6 December 2006, Sami Al-Arian was sentenced to 57 months in prison, pursuant to a plea bargain.
 In November 2006 he was found guilty of civil contempt for refusing to testify before a federal grand jury and served 21 months in prison on that conviction.
 On 27 June 2014, the US Federal Government dropped all charges against Al-Arian.

-PIJ is alleged to have used minors.
+PIJ have allegedly used minors for its operations.
 On 29 March 2004, 15-year-old Tamer Khuweir of Rifidia, a suburb of Palestinian city Nablus in the West Bank, was captured by Israeli forces as he planned to carry out a suicide mission.
 His older brother claimed he was brainwashed and demanded the Palestinian Authority investigate the incident and arrest those responsible for it.

-Following further terrorist attacks on civilians in Israel, Shalah and Awda were indicted under United States law and added in 2006 to the United States FBI Most Wanted Terrorists list.
+On 23 January 1995, the founder of PIJ, Abd Al Aziz Awda, was indicted under United States law and added in 2006 to the United States FBI Most Wanted Terrorists list.

 In February 2012, the Hamas government in the Gaza Strip distanced itself from PIJ.
 During the March 2012 Gaza–Israel clashes, which followed the Israeli assassination of Popular Resistance Committees leader, Zuhir al-Qaisi, who bragged of kidnapping Gilad Shalit, PIJ and PRC opened attacks on Israel.
 Hamas refrained from joining PIJ and PRC in attacking Israel.
-Over a hundred Palestinians were killed or injured in the ensuing violence, but Israel did not attack any Hamas targets at the time.
-The eventual ceasefire was negotiated between Israel and the militant groups, not Hamas.
+Over a hundred Palestinians were killed or injured in the ensuing violence, but no Hamas targets were killed.
+The subsequent ceasefire was negotiated between Israel and the militant groups, not Hamas.

-London-based Arabic newspaper Asharq al-Awsat reported in May 2015 that Iran had stopped funding PIJ due to the group's neutrality over the Saudi Arabian-led intervention in Yemen, throwing PIJ into a severe financial crisis.
+In May 2015, London-based Arabic newspaper Asharq al-Awsat reported that Iran had stopped funding PIJ due to the group's neutrality over the Saudi Arabian-led intervention in Yemen, throwing PIJ into a severe financial crisis.
 Iran had expected PIJ to condemn the intervention led by Saudi Arabia, Iran's chief regional rival.
 Palestinian newspaper al-Quds reported that Iran is now supporting an offshoot of PIJ called as-Sabirin (Arabic for "the patient ones"), headed by Islamic Jihad veteran Hisham Salem.

 Under the former leadership of Ramadan Shalah, the group would receive approximately US$70 million per year from the Islamic Revolutionary Guard Corps of Iran.